 The maximum height of any building in the NOD shall be 35 feet.
 Building height shall be measured as the vertical distance from the Average Natural Grade under the footprint of the building, to the highest point of the roof assembly.
 Architectural elements that do not add interior or exterior floor area to a building, such as chimneys, and vents, are not considered part of the height of the building.
-Average Natural Grade shall be derived from the average elevation of the natural grade along the exterior of the building facing the front lot line or street line and the average elevation of the natural grade along the exterior of the rear or opposite side of the building.
+Average Natural Grade shall be derived from the average elevation of the natural grade along the exterior of the building facing the front lot line or street line and the average elevation of the natural grade along the exterior of the building.